A cone restriction estimate using polynomial partitioning: Introduction and main results

 \end{theorem}

 When $n=3$ and $n=4$, this recovers the sharp range of $p$ ($p>4$ for $n=3$ by Barcelo \cite{Barcelo} and $p>3$ for $n=4$ by Wolff \cite{Wolff}) for which the cone restriction estimate holds true.
 When $n=5$, Theorem \ref{main} derives for the first time the sharp range $p>\frac{8}{3}$ for the cone restriction estimate.
-While when $n\geq 6$, Theorem \ref{main} provides new partial progress towards the sharp range $p>\frac{2(n-1)}{n-2}$ conjectured by Stein \cite{Stein}.
-Before our work, the best known range for $n>4$ is $p>\frac{2(n+2)}{n}$, which is proved by Wolff \cite{Wolff} using bilinear method.
+When $n\geq 6$, Theorem \ref{main} provides new partial progress towards the sharp range $p>\frac{2(n-1)}{n-2}$ corresponding to Conjecture \ref{conj}.
+Before our work, the best known range for $n>4$ was $p>\frac{2(n+2)}{n}$, proved by Wolff \cite{Wolff} using a bilinear method.

-Fourier restriction problem on various surfaces with enough curvature is closely related to many problems in analysis such as the Kakeya conjecture, Bochner-Riesz conjecture, as well as the local smoothing conjecture in PDE.
-It has been extensively studied for decades, for which we refer to \cite{BG, Guth1, Guth2} and the references therein in addition to the aforementioned works.
-However, there are very few surfaces and dimensions for which a sharp restriction theorem is known.
-For example, the restriction conjecture for the paraboloid remains open for $n\geq 3$.
-It is also known (\cite{Tao2}) that there is a certain link between the restriction estimate for the cone in $\mathbb{R}^{n+1}$ and that for the paraboloid, sphere, or other conic sections in $\mathbb{R}^n$, which suggests possible further applications of our result.

 It is also interesting to study $L^q\to L^p$ restriction estimate for $q\neq p$.
-It is conjectured that $E: L^q\to L^p$ whenever $p>\frac{2(n-1)}{n-2}$ and $q'\leq \frac{n-2}{n}p$, which is known to be necessary.
-When $q>p$, such estimate is immediately implied by Theorem \ref{main} by H\"older's inequality and the support consideration of $f$.
-When $q<p$, Theorem \ref{main} doesn't tell us anything directly, however, one can obtain the following estimate by slightly modifying the proof of Theorem \ref{main}. \begin{theorem} For $n\geq 3$, the operator $E$ has the estimate whenever the tuple $(p,q,k)$ is admissible in the sense that $q>2$, $2\leq k\leq n$ and
+Stein conjectured that $E: L^q\to L^p$ whenever $p>\frac{2(n-1)}{n-2}$ and $q'\leq \frac{n-2}{n}p$ based on the Knapp example.
+When $q>p$, such estimate is immediately implied by Theorem \ref{main} using H\"older's inequality.
+When $q<p$, one can obtain the following estimate by slightly modifying the proof of Theorem \ref{main}. \begin{theorem} For $n\geq 3$, the operator $E$ defined above satisfies the estimate whenever the tuple $(p,q,k)$ is admissible in the sense that $q>2$, $2\leq k\leq n$ and